grafana/tempo-operator/docs/operator/feature-gates.md

 <td>

-<p>BaseDomain is used internally for redirect URL in gateway OpenShift auth mode.
+<p>BaseDomain is used internally for redirect URL in gateway OpenShift auth mode and as Ingress host.
-If empty the operator automatically derives the domain from the cluster.</p>
+If empty and the route is enabled the operator automatically derives the domain from the cluster.</p>

 </td>
 </tr>